Pennsylvania Code of Judicial Conduct

 INTRODUCTION AND CAVEAT

-The Ethics Committee of the Pennsylvania Conference of State Trial Judges is pleased to present this web site with the summaries of informal advisory opinions issued since 1999 and the Formal Opinions published in the Pennsylvania Bulletin since 1999.
+The Judicial Ethics Committee of the Pennsylvania Conference of State Trial Judges is pleased to present this web site with the summaries of informal advisory opinions issued since 1999 and the Formal Opinions published in the Pennsylvania Bulletin since 1999.

-At the end of the Code of Judicial Conduct is a section entitled "Reliance on Advisory Opinions" which provides that although the advisory opinions of the Judicial Ethics Committee are not binding upon the [Judicial Conduct Board and the Court of Judicial Discipline] and the Supreme Court of Pennsylvania, the opinions will be taken into account in determining whether discipline should be recommended or imposed.
+The Pennsylvania Code of Judicial Conduct, Preamble, paragraph [8] provides that although the advisory opinions of the Judicial Ethics Committee are not binding upon the Judicial Conduct Board, the Court of Judicial Discipline, or the Supreme Court of Pennsylvania, the opinions will be taken into account in determining whether discipline should be recommended or imposed.
 This "rule of reliance" applies only to the specific judge who has sought the Committee's opinion.
 The digests which are on this web site are intended to provide information to interested persons and are based upon the specific facts submitted to the Committee, all of which may not be disclosed in the digest.
+Moreover, the digests that are dated before July 1, 2014 unless otherwise stated were opinions based on the version of the Pennsylvania Code of Judicial Conduct that was in effect before July 1, 2014.
+On July 1, 2014 a new Code of Judicial Conduct went into effect.
+In many instances the new Code uses the language of the 2007 American Bar Association Model Code of Judicial Conduct.
 The "rule of reliance" will not apply to anyone who follows the advice set forth in the digests.
 A judge who desires to benefit from the "rule of reliance" should ordinarily submit an inquiry to the member of the Committee serving the judge's zone.
 A list of the members of the Committee and the zone each serves may be found at Members of Judicial Ethics Committee (The digests are intended to be and should be read as gender neutral.
 The use of the masculine form of the pronoun shall be deemed to include both the masculine and feminine genders.)

 Chair